- Family: Datnioididae

 Datnoids are a common choice for aquarium owners for their resplendent looks and tiger-like stripes on the body.
 However, based on the origin and features, Datnoids can be broadly categorized as given below:

 Siamese Tiger Fish or Wide Bar Datnoid: These are the most common varieties of Datnoids.
-Most people confuse Siamese Tigers with the Indonesian Tigers as they look almost same.
+Most people confuse Siamese Tigers with the Indonesian Tigers as they look almost the same.
 Siamese Tiger Fish have three main stripes on the body and two uneven stripes at the tail fin.

-American Tiger Fish or Silver Tiger: Silver Tigers got their names from the silver tone on their body.
+American Tiger Fish or Silver Tiger: Silver Tigers got their names from the silver-tone on their body.

 New Guinea Tiger Fish or New Guinea Datnoid: This variety is mostly found in the freshwaters of New Guinea islands.
 They are easy to identify with the wavy pattern of gold and black on their body.

 My Recommended Datnoid Food

 What do datnoid fish eat in the wild?